Safe Workers Save Lives

 Unfortunately, while there have been efforts to combat “the alarming levels of spread and severity” of the pandemic, the World Health Organization has also expressed grave concern at “the alarming levels of inaction.”
 Many governments have failed to put measures in place to protect our communities and frontline staff.
 For example, while countries such as Denmark, France and Italy have taken steps to ensure the physical safety and social-economic wellbeing of residents (including pay for workers quarantined or furloughed), some of the richest countries in the world have rather taken steps to shield their economy without putting in place adequate health and social protection measures.
 The United States government alone, for example, quickly committed as much as $1.5tn to save the markets, while it took weeks before passing an inadequate health response bill.

 Not only has needed action within countries been inadequate in several instances, there is also need for greater international solidarity at this point in time.
 Countries must clearly comprehend that borders cannot keep out the spread of the virus.
-The case of the EU and its initial inaction of has to be guarded against as the pandemic spreads.
+The case of the EU and its initial inaction has to be guarded against as the pandemic spreads.

-Some global leaders are fueling the flames of racism and xenophobia.
+Some global leaders are fuelling the flames of racism and xenophobia.
 Comments such as that of Mr Donald Trump, the United States president describing the new coronavirus as a “foreign”, “Chinese” virus create a toxic atmosphere of fear and despair.
 On social media and on the streets, South East Asians have been attacked in Europe and North America.

 In countries with limited testing facilities, the “worried wealthy” have besieged doctors with demands for private coronavirus testing, as well as “intravenous infusion of vitamins and minerals to boost their immune systems.”
 But wealth must not be the basis of testing or access to treatment.
 Governments must ensure universal access to testing and treatment for an effective response to the pandemic.